Transition Role of Entangled Data in Quantum Machine Learning: Preliminaries

 \section{Preliminaries}

 In this section, we will first present some essential mathematical foundations for deriving the main results of this work.
-It encompasses several key aspects, such as the introduction of pertinent notations, random variables, information theory, and Haar integration, which are separately elaborated upon in SM~\ref{app_subsec:notation} to SM~\ref{app_subsec:Haar_integration}.
-Moreover, to contextualize our work within the existing literature, we conduct a comprehensive review of relevant studies in SM~\ref{app_subsec:related_work}.
+It encompasses several key aspects, such as the introduction of pertinent notations, random variables, information theory, and Haar integration, which are separately elaborated upon in Supplementary Note~\ref{app_subsec:notation} to Supplementary Note~\ref{app_subsec:Haar_integration}.
+Moreover, to contextualize our work within the existing literature, we conduct a comprehensive review of relevant studies in Supplementary Note~\ref{app_subsec:related_work}.